jreyesr/steampipe-plugin-tfbridge/README.md

 More information about the RPCs that every provider implements (since Terraform the CLI uses them) can be found [here](https://developer.hashicorp.com/terraform/plugin/terraform-plugin-protocol#rpcs-and-terraform-commands).

-The `main.go` file contains a bunch of code that performs the RPCs on two Terraform plugins, DNS and Terraform Enterprise.
+The `main.go.old` file contains a bunch of code that performs the RPCs on two Terraform plugins, DNS and Terraform Enterprise.
 Commented code was used before to test oter functionality or other use cases.
 You may use the file (and all the associated directories) as a starting point to develop your own consumers of Terraform providers.

 ## Licensing